 Oh, syllables!
 We head to that next.
 Some of you ask why syllables are taught.
 A lot of the time students don’t chunk words right and the count is off.
 But why do we teach syllables?
 It’s the beginning steps of reading words!
 Syllables help students with the beginning skills of decoding words.
 And they get so excited when they start reading those words.

 Last, we move to sentences.
-They absolutely love sentences.
+Beginning readers absolutely love sentences.
 I had a student tell me once that they felt like a really big kid after we read sentences.
 It’s a big deal for them.
 So of course, they would get so excited when we got to our morning meeting!
 Read the Sentence reviews counting words, reading the sentence, and visualizing the sentence.
 Visualization is not an easy task and starting early will only help them in the long run.

 Guys, I’m so excited about this.
 You know why?
 Because I’m providing you an opportunity to try out all FIVE of my literacy charts.
 And the best part?
 You can try them for free!
 To get your literacy charts ready, all you do is print and laminate!
 I like to add my favorite velcro dots to the back of the cards so they stick nice and tight!
 Put magnet tape on the back of the charts and you’re ready to go!
 Grab all five of my literacy charts with sample cards by clicking that download box on the bottom!